brand identity

 A bold mission held back by an outdated identity.

 An audit of the current brand identity surfaced an opportunity to elevate and modernize the brand without compromising its integrity.
-With a reputation for fearless advocacy and science-based action, the Center’s visual identity could better reflect the strength of its work.

 Logo redesign